HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 {{ figure_markup(
   image="use_of_vary.png",
   caption="Comparison of <code>Vary</code> usage for HTML and resources served from origin and CDN.", description="Set of four treemap graphs showing that for CDNs serving home pages the biggest use of Vary is for Cookie, followed by User-agent.
 For CDNs serving other resources it's origin, followed by accept, user-agent, x-origin and referrer.
 For Origins and home pages it's user-agent, followed by cookie.
-Finally for Origins and other resources it's primarily user-agent followed by origin, accept, then range and host.", width=600, height=371
+Finally for Origins and other resources it's primarily user-agent followed by origin, accept, then range and host."
   )
 }}